 There is no cure for spondylosis.
 However, symptomatic relief is possible.
 As with all osteoarthritis and other degenerative conditions, the goal is acceptable symptom management.
 There are a number of useful management strategies.
 Always check with your physician before initiating any therapy to ensure that the particular type of therapeutic activity is right for you.

-Some people with spondylosis have found relief through:
+Some people with spondylosis have found relief through conservative treatments, including:

 - Over-the-counter medications, like acetaminophen or ibuprofen

-- Prescription muscle relaxants, anti-inflammatory and pain relief medications
+- Prescription muscle relaxants, anti-inflammatories and pain relief medications

-- Alternative medicine treatments, such as chiropractic care or herbal medicine
+- Alternative treatments, such as chiropractic care, acupuncture or herbal medicine